c3125563/hello-world/README.md

 	Current methods for fault detection and isolation in highly correlated data have shown success but these models are involved or susceptible to spillover.
 We investigate a broad range of models and their suitability for our task as an improvement on the current models.

 	\subsection{Expert Models}
-	Of the models that are available the most time consuming is one manually coded by an expert.
+	The most time consuming model is one manually coded by an expert.
 A human writes rules that describe their perception of normal operation into code and this code is run to detect anomalies.
 The working environment of each machine is different so a new model may be required for each machine.
 This is time consuming and subject to human error and requires experience and good knowledge of the data to place in manual checks.
 Preferably we would search for a model that can be easily generalized and automatically trained on data from the same machine.

 	\subsection{Clustering}